rhyden-kx/DSA4264/Technical Report.md

 Thus, we conclude that an increase in toxicity in general has not been met with an increase in moderation.

 We pick moderation in months rather than days here, to get a bigger picture of moderation across a larger timeframe, rather than restricting it on a day-by-day basis.

-Hypothesis 6: Toxic/hateful users and subreddits are not moderated enough.
-True.
+## Hypothesis 6: Toxic/hateful users and subreddits are not moderated enough. ✅ True

 Fig 15.
 Moderation between the 3 subreddits differ (Fig 15.).
 This shows that moderation is correlated with toxicity of the subreddits, seen earlier in Fig 5.